 I'm always willing to loan my bike if you need one to get around... and I'm willing to teach you whatever I can if I know anything about it/how to do it.
 I can teach karate, yoga poses, various circus aparatus, some stuff about neuroscience, some cool places to grab a drink, and I have basic knitting skills and can teach you that too.

 Also can teach you some recipes and offer some potentially new foods you might not have tried before!
 The fine print: I do have a severe nut allergy- I am fine with almonds, pistachios, and coconuts!
 Peanuts I am allergic to even just airborne particles, so for my safety NO PEANUT PRODUCTS MAY BE BROUGHT IN THE HOUSE.
+If you have products that have peanuts and they are sealed and stay sealed that should be fine.
 I also have celiac disease and a bunch of other random allergies.
-If you like soy milk in your coffee in the mornings, you're welcome to get your own and use my espresso or coffee machines, but I'd rather you leave the gluten-containing and peanut-containing products elsewhere!
+If you like soy milk in your coffee in the mornings, you're welcome to get your own and use my espresso or coffee machines, but I'd rather you leave the gluten-containing and peanut-containing products elsewhere (or at least in your bag, and if you really get a craving for that snack, then eat it while you're outside, just for safety sake)!
 I don't eat meat, but do sometimes have a little bit of honey and greek or Icelandic yogurt, so I'm not totally vegan, but if you eat meat, I'm okay with that (my body can't digest the meat proteins but I'm not against others eating meat) I have a fairly sporadic schedule too, since I teach fitness classes and do circus, I'm usually up early to either teach a class or go out on a run, you're always welcome to come along if you wish, or stay behind and sleep in.

-Canada, France, Greenland, Iceland, Mexico, New Zealand, United Kingdom, United States
+Canada, Costa Rica, Czech Republic, Denmark, Dominican Republic, Faroe Islands, France, Germany, Greenland, Iceland, Mexico, Netherlands, New Zealand, Norway, Sweden, United Kingdom, United States